BjornMelin/ai-job-scraper/docs/adrs/ADR-010-scraping-strategy.md

 ## Description

-Implement the validated 2-tier scraping architecture from **ADR-014** using JobSpy for structured job boards and ScrapeGraphAI for company career pages, achieving 67% decision framework improvement over complex multi-tier approaches.
+Implement the validated 2-tier scraping architecture using JobSpy for structured job boards and ScrapeGraphAI for company career pages, achieving optimal balance of coverage and maintenance simplicity.

 ## Context